Cold emailing can be a thankless task.

 It’s easy to get depressed, but rather than crying into your coffee it’s time to do something about it.

-The following tips will help not only make sure your open rates are at their highest, but that more people are clicking through to learn about your service.
+The following tips will help not only make sure your open and click-through rates are at their highest, but that more people are clicking through to learn about your service.

 Make sure you’re emailing the right people.